aregtech/areg-sdk/README.md

 [![Stargazers of @aregtech/areg-sdk repo](http://reporoster.com/stars/aregtech/areg-sdk)](https://github.com/aregtech/areg-sdk/stargazers)

 Do you like this project?
-Please join us or [give](https://github.com/aregtech/areg-sdk/stargazers) a ⭐.
-This will help to attract more contributors.<br/>
+Join us or [give](https://github.com/aregtech/areg-sdk/stargazers) a ⭐.<br/>
 Do you have an idea or found a bug?
 Please open an [issue](https://github.com/aregtech/areg-sdk/issues) or start a [discussion](https://github.com/aregtech/areg-sdk/discussions).

 <div align="right"><kbd><a href="#table-of-contents">↑ Back to top ↑</a></kbd></div>